Understanding Evolution

 Philosophy Driven

-In the last chapter of the Origin of Species, Darwin acknowledged his philosophical approach using logical arguments, writing –
+In the last chapter of The Origin of Species, Darwin acknowledged his philosophical approach using logical arguments, writing –

 “As this whole volume is one long argument… “